eProsima/AML-IP/amlip_docs/rst/user_manual/user_manual_glossary.rst

         Each of the steps in which any calculation or communication process is divided.

     Scenario
-        Set of :term:`Actions <Action>` that perform a whole, independent and self-contained behavior inside an |aml| network.
+        Set of :term:`Actions <Action>` that performs a whole, independent and self-contained behavior inside an |aml| network.
         More information in :ref:`User Manual section <user_manual_scenarios>`.

     Node
-        Independent and stand-alone piece of software that perform different :term:`Actions <Action>`.
+        Independent and stand-alone piece of software that performs different :term:`Actions <Action>`.
         Each Node belongs to one and only one :term:`Scenario`.
         More information in :ref:`User Manual section <user_manual_nodes>`.